25Ericcheong/go-fundamentals/README.md

 ### Select

 - `http.HandlerFunc` is a type that looks like `type HandlerFunc func(ResponseWriter, *Request)`.
 The handler takes a `ResponseWriter` and a `Request`.
 Note, this is also how a real HTTP server is written in Go.
 For testing purposes, the `http.HandlerFunc` is currently being wrapped in the `httptest.NewServer` for testing purposes.
+- The `httptest.NewServer` finds an open port to listen on for testing purposes which can then be closed after tested.

 ## Additional Investigation